top of page

 Restorative Trainings

 We believe that to heal forward from life's traumas, sharing your personal story to help others who have been misrepresented or undervalued helps bridge the gap towards a more unified, collective healing effort to repair harm.
 Our trainings help ALL types of people from various lifestyles transform relationships in real time!
 DRC advocates for highly skilled and proficient professionals to be trained in restorative practices to continually repair harm in response to various behaviors and conflicts that impede daily performance and relationships.
 Restorative work within corporate, educational, non-profit, family, or community settings is focused on learning and implementing the restorative circle process and improving communication skills for disputes.
-Inquire today on how your organization can become certified in restorative practices!

 Restorative Tips